 In the experiment at the right I wish to determine if the heat from the hot polished silver lamp cover can be transferred to the adjacent air molecules by the collision process called diffusion (similar to conduction) which Wikipedia says happens between solids and gases.
 The emissivity of silver is very low so we do not expect much radiation and, indeed, the fingers on my left hand do not feel any warmth.
 But the fingers above the lamp do feel considerable warmth.
 This means that the heat is being transferred to air molecules by diffusion and then the warm air molecules are rising straight upwards by convection.
 Thus they escape between the surface and the fingers of my left hand, but they hit and warm my right hand fingers.

 Now, consider a carbon dioxide molecule that is warmed by capturing radiation.
 The assumption has been that this somehow "traps" heat (like an insulating medium) and this heat gets back to Earth.
-But heat cannot be transferred back to Earth by convection as that would be like water flowing up a hill.
-Nor can it further warm the oceans or land surfaces when some of this "back radiation" travels back down in the direction of Earth.
+But heat cannot be transferred back to Earth by radiation as that would be like water flowing up a hill.
+So there is no warming effect in the oceans or land surfaces when some of this "back radiation" travels back down in the direction of Earth.

 On this first page I discuss the physical processes that take place in the atmosphere and the Earth's crust, based on quantum mechanics.
 I look at cycles in temperatures and reasons that various scientists have suggested as to why these correlate well with planetary resonance and eccentricity.
 On the second page I discuss how 90% of the heat is stored in the oceans which thus give a good indication that warming stopped in 2003.
 Doug Cotton (Sydney) June 2011